 Do Away with Decaying Elements

 The decaying process around mushrooms actually fuels their growth, so it’s important to get rid of anything that’s dying or dead in your yard.
-Dead plant matter such as grass roots, clippings, pet waste, organic debris, root rots are good examples of decaying dead matter, and in fact, leaving them unattended can affect your green lawn.
+Dead plant matter such as grass roots, clippings, pet waste, organic debris, and root rot are good examples of decaying dead matter, and in fact, leaving them unattended can affect your green lawn.

 How to Get Rid of Mushrooms by Hand?